Cloud Data Security and Compliance Best Practices

 Block-chain single-sign-on technology

 As mentioned earlier, identity and access management is an extremely important part of both security and compliance in the public cloud.

 However, traditional usernames and passwords are becoming increasingly archaic and can easily allow an attacker to compromise access to restricted data resources.
 This is especially true with weak passwords that can easily be cracked in a dictionary attack and accounts without two-factor authentication enabled.

 SpinOne has introduced a revolutionary new way of validating identity and implementing certificate-based single-sign-on technology in public cloud environments using blockchain technology.
 By storing the checksum for the user certificate in the blockchain using the decentralized storage structure contained therein, makes it nearly impossible for a hacker to compromise or forge user certificates.

 For organizations to securely place data in public cloud environments, implementing data protection, cloud computing security compliance and threat protection best practices are going to be key for ensuring success in hybrid infrastructure spanning on-premises and public cloud SaaS.

 Spinbackup helps customers to achieve all three with a single pane of glass interface as well as seamlessly using Machine Learning and other technologies such as the blockchain to ensure the SaaS environments are safe and secure.

-Check out a free trial of Spinbackup’s data protection and cybersecurity for either G Suite or Ofice 365 environments.
+Check out a free trial of SpinOne data protection and cybersecurity for either Google Workspace (G Suite) or Microsoft 365 environments.